api3dao/old-api3-docs/docs/chainapi/user-guides/Import&Export.md

 You can export an OIS from one of the below sections:

-When exporting, what is the difference between **Download OIS** and **Copy**?

-- **Download OIS** will download a .json file containing your OIS, this can then be used to backup your OIS or at a later date for import purposes
-- **Copy** will copy your OIS which you can then paste directly into the **Import OIS** text box or add it to an external file

 **Manage Versions page**

 1. Navigate to your integrations by clicking **Integrate** on the sidebar.